yeorok/morphik-core/ui-component/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser

-4. Connect to your DataBridge server using a URI from the `/local/generate_uri` endpoint
+4. Connect to your Morphik server using a URI from the `/local/generate_uri` endpoint

 ## Features